valeriansaliou/constellation/README.md

 CNAME flattening can help if you encounter an edge case of the DNS RFC with a CNAME record type.
 It lets Constellation resolve the actual flat value, and serve it right away, instead of the CNAME.
 CNAME flattening can be enabled for a record by setting the `flatten` property in the API to `true`.
 By default, no CNAME flattening is performed.

+A dedicated Constellation thread manages previously-flattened CNAME values, and updates them as they change on their remote DNS server.
+As well, if a cached flattened CNAME has not been requested for a long time, it is expunged from cache.
+Note that, due to the fact that Constellation is mono-threaded, if a CNAME value with flattening enabled is not yet in cache, then Constellation will answer with the CNAME back, and delegate a deferred flatten order to the flattening manager thread.
+Once the flattening manager thread has done its work, further DNS queries will then be answered with the flattened value (eg. `A` record type).

 _Note that the `flatten` option is only applicable to records with CNAME values.
 If flattening is enabled on eg. a `A` record type, the `flatten` property will have no effect._

 #### API routes